Crime in Georgia (country): Penal system and incarceration

-Specific Crime Issues
+Specific crime issues

-Organized Crime
+Organized crime

 Organized crime in Georgia has deep historical roots, traditionally dominated by the influential criminal fraternity of "thieves-in-law" (კანონიერი ქურდები, kanonieri qurdebi).
 During the Soviet period, ethnic Georgians constituted a disproportionately large segment of this criminal elite, comprising nearly one-third of all thieves-in-law in the USSR while representing only 2% of its population.
 Unlike their Slavic counterparts who strictly adhered to a code of non-cooperation with the state, Georgian criminal leaders like Jaba Ioseliani pioneered a more pragmatic approach in the 1980s, forging alliances with corrupt party officials to profit from the shadow economy.
 This nexus of political and criminal interests became deeply entrenched, allowing these groups to "hijack" state institutions during the chaotic transition of the 1990s.

-Following the 2003 Rose Revolution, the Saakashvili government launched an aggressive campaign to dismantle this criminal infrastructure.
+Following the 2003 Rose Revolution, the Saakashvili government launched an aggressive campaign to dismantle the criminal infrastructure.
 A key legislative tool was the 2005 anti-mafia law, modeled on the American RICO Act, which made the very status of being a "thief-in-law" a criminal offense and allowed for the confiscation of illicitly acquired assets.
 The crackdown was severe: dozens of criminal authorities were arrested, and their properties, including luxurious houses, were seized, with some being repurposed as police stations in cities like Kutaisi and Tsalenjikha.
 This campaign effectively broke the domestic power base of the traditional criminal elite and disrupted their control over the prison system.